 Read on to Learn How Classroom Rugs Can Organize Your Classroom & Your Day

 Whether you have a preschool classroom or a k-2 early education classroom circle time is probably a routine part of the day in your class.
 Having a classroom rug helps define the space for carpet time and gives kids an easy to understand place to go when they are called on to go the circle.
 Many teachers ask “how do I get students to go to circle time?”
 We have seen it time and again that when there is a defined space for the carpet time kids quickly learn where to go and sit down more quickly and easily.

-Whether we like it or not larger class sizes are becoming the norm so it is more important than ever for teachers to have an easy to manage class.
-Rugs with predefined squares can help also so that kids have assigned seats while on the classroom rug not jut when they are sitting at a table.
+Whether we like it or not larger class sizes are becoming the norm so it is more important than ever for teachers to have an easy to manage classroom.
+Teachers know that assigned seating helps reduce issues between students and it helps each day run more smoothly.
+Rugs with predefined squares can help maintain that order during circle time by giving kids assigned seats while on the classroom rug too.
 Some teachers allow kids to choose their own seats so they can sit next to their friends and only take that privilege away when kids misbehave.
 This is a good strategy for positive behavioral reinforcement and gives kids something to work towards.
-Other teachers find seat assignments a must to ensure the right mix of personalities are together for the most effective lesson.
+Other teachers find seat assignments a must to ensure the right mix of personalities sit near each other for the most effective lesson.

-Research shows that background noise from inside and outside the classroom negatively affects learning, especially for young children who require optimal conditions for hearing and comprehension.
+Research shows that background noise from inside and outside the classroom negatively affects learning, especially for young children who require optimal conditions for hearing, processing, and comprehension.
 As a result, school districts, voluntarily or by state mandate, are adopting classroom acoustics standards.
-Carpets helps meet these standards because it is 10 times more efficient in reducing noise compared to other flooring options.
+Classroom Carpets help meet these standards because it is 10 times more efficient in reducing noise compared to other flooring options.

 Photo Credit http://www.theschoolsupplyaddict.com